Archaeological Sites in Malaga/Spain, Bears Ears and the Grand Staircase-Escalante/U.S.A.

 Ancient cultures like the Mound Builders held impressive worldviews.
 These native Indian cultures flourished for 4000 years before the first settlers came.
 They build great conical mounds where the bones of their leaders and loved ones were laid to rest.

 Mysterious earthen shapes of birds, bears, snakes, and alligators, a real engineering feat show us glimpses of faraway times.
 You will hear about what happened in other places on our planet during these times.
 A fascinating and exciting book.

 Some new information came my way.
 One of the biggest fossils finds in the U.S. Bears Ears is in danger.
 This is the land President Trump has given away.
 I wrote this post in February 2018.
 During these years more important places were attacked and violated.
 I wonder when people realize that it is our obligation to preserve these important sites for future generations.

 Before you leave, have a look at Recommendations.
 It is a special page I have made for you.
 It holds a collection of things you might find interesting.

 Photo source: Pixabay.

-I have always admired the Native Americans.
+I have always admired Native Americans.
 Living in harmony with nature and only taking what they need.
 Perhaps you would like to read about my trip to America.
 I had a great time, 3 weeks visiting 5 states, and 3000km on the road.